ThinkDataEd/student/docs/unit1/practicum2.md

 * The poster identifies possible factors in the data set that might be associated with depression in teens.

-* A graphical representation that shows an association was created.
+* A graphical representation that shows an association has been created.

 * An answer and a justification for the answer to the statistical question are presented.